chr-krenn/chr-krenn-fhj-ws2017-sd17-pse/README.md

 If you clean your local git repository don't forget to delete the deployment section in the standalone.xml of Wildfly.
 For this purpose search for the standalone.xml in the __~/install/wildfly-10.1.0.Final/standalone/configuration/__ directory.
 Go to the end of the file and delete the __\<deployments\>...\<\/deployments\>__ tag.

 ## Optional
-Set up management user to access WildFly management console at http://localhost:9990 (optional):
+Set up management user to access WildFly management console at http://localhost:9990:
 <pre>
 ~/install/wildfly-10.1.0.Final/bin/add-user.sh
 </pre>